 All students are expected to dress for physical education class in a school purchased uniform.
-Students who have Roselle Rebel uniforms may continue to wear them while they are still in good condition.
 No black soled shoes or shoes with black-sided soles are to be worn.
 Students should bring nothing other than their gym clothes to class.
 All personal items are to be locked in the student's gym locker.
 The District assumes no responsibility for items that have not been properly secured.